pombredanne/django-th-readability/README.rst

 Readability Connector
 =====================

-From Trigger Happy, this connector provides an access to your Readability account
+From Trigger Happy, this connector provides an access to your Readability account to add/get notes

 Requirements :
 ==============